Irrational-Encoding-Wizardry/guide.encode.moe/encoding/resampling.md

 for high-quality upscaling,
-because it generally produces equally sharp or sharper images than conventional scalers, but doesn’t exhibit any artifacting such as haloing, ringing or aliasing.
+because it generally produces equally sharp or sharper images than conventional scalers, but doesn’t exhibit any major artifacting such as haloing, ringing or aliasing.

-Nnedi3 was originally conceived as an deinterlacer;
+Nnedi3 was originally conceived as a deinterlacer;
 as such,
 it only doubles a frame’s height, leaving the original pixel rows untouched